estebanroseroo/OldPhonePadApp/README.md

 - Run the program using the command 'dotnet run'

 # License
-- This project is open-source and free to use under the MIT License.
+- This project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).